CsatiZoltan/t8code-wiki/How-to-make-a-new-release.md

   - [ ] Check that the tarball was build correctly

-  - [ ] Unpack the tarball, configure and build t8code like a standard user would do.
+  - [ ] Unpack the tarball, configure, build and test (`make check`) t8code like a standard user would do.

   - [ ] Upload the tarball to the github release